 4. When to travel to Pakistan

-The temperature in the most parts of the country peaks around 45c in the middle of summers.
+The temperature in most parts of the country peaks around 45c in the middle of summer.
 The summers start around early May and last till August when the monsoon rains rolls in.
 This season is a great time to travel to the Northern Areas of Pakistan where the temperature is much cooler and most of the locations are accessible after ice starts melting in late April.

 August is very humid throughout the country as this is the rainy season.
-Some plain areas also get flooded due to overflowing of the river.
+Some plain areas also get flooded due to the overflowing of the river.
 September marks the beginning of Autumn and it starts getting a bit colder.
 Most destinations north of Naran are not easily accessible after mid-October.
-Abbottabad and Galiyat (Nathiagali - Murree) experience dry cold till the snowfall sets in.
+Abbottabad and Galiyat (Nathiagali – Murree) experience dry cold till the snowfall sets in.
 The weather has been quite warm in the last couple of years with winter snow delayed till early December.

 December and January bring some chilly winds from Quetta and Central Asia and the temperature can dip below 0c.
 Most Pakistan living overseas tend to travel to Pakistan in December as this is the wedding season in the country and coincides with Christmas in Western World.